o2r-project/architecture/docs/06_runtime-view.md

 [![runtime view ERC creation](img/6.1-runtime-view-creation.png)](img/6.1-runtime-view-creation.png)

-First, the user initiates a _creation_ of a new ERC.
+First, the user initiates a _creation_ of a new ERC based on a workspace containing at least a viewable file (e.g. an HTML document or a plot) based on the code and instructions provided in a either a script or [literate programming document](/glossary#literate-programming)), and any other data.
-The `loader` fetches the files, runs some checks, starts metadata extraction, starts metadata brokering from the raw metadata to o2r metadata, and saves the compendium, as a non-public candidate which only the uploading user can see, to the database.
+The [`loader`](#531-whitebox-microservices) fetches the files, runs some checks, starts metadata extraction, starts metadata brokering from the raw metadata to o2r metadata, and saves the compendium, as a non-public candidate which only the uploading user can see, to the database.
+All metadata processing is based on the tool [`meta`](#533-whitebox-tools).

 Then the user opens the candidate compendium, checks and completes the metadata.
-`muncher` triggers a metadata validation and brokering to several output formats, and loads the brokered metadata from the files to save it in the database.
+[`muncher`](#531-whitebox-microservices) triggers a metadata validation and brokering to several output formats (also using [`meta`](#533-whitebox-tools)), and loads the brokered metadata from the files to save a copy in the database for better [searchability](#532-whitebox-database).

+Next, the user must start a _job_ to add the ERC configuration and runtime environment to the workspace, which are core elements of an ERC.
+The ERC configuration is a file generated from the user-provided metadata (see [ERC specification](http://o2r.info/erc-spec/spec/#erc-configuration-file)).
+The runtime environment consists of two parts: (a) the runtime manifest, which is created by executing the workflow once in a container based on the tool [`containerit`](#533-whitebox-tools); and (b) the runtime image, which is built from the runtime manifest.
+A user may provide the ERC configuration file and the runtime manifest with the workspace for fine-grained control; the generation steps are skipped then.

 Finally the user starts a shipment of the compendium to a data repository.
-The `shipper` manages this two step process.
+The [`shipper`](#531-whitebox-microservices) manages this two step process.
 The separate "create" and "publish" steps allow checking the shipped files, and avoid unintentional shipments, because a published shipment creates a unique public resource, which potentially cannot be unpublished.

 !!!
 Note "_In the code_"